• Overview:

 Phish Tale of the Week

-2. The second warning signs in this email is the messaging.
-This message tries to create a sense of urgency by using different phrases like “we noticed some unusual activity” and “Please take action on your account soon.”
-Phishing scams commonly attempt to create a sense of urgency in their emails in order to get you to click their link without thinking about it first.
-Always be sure to thoroughly inspect the messaging of all emails in your inbox before clicking on a link in your email.
+2. The second warning signs in this text is the messaging.
+This message tries to create a sense of urgency and get you to take action by using language such as “is being held” and “Please visit.”
+Phishing scams commonly attempt to create a sense of urgency in their messages in order to get you to click their link without thinking about it first.
+Always be sure to thoroughly inspect the style and tone of all texts before following a link sent through SMS.

 General Recommendations: